Tag question: Intonation

-On the other hand, the adverbial tag questions (alright?
+On the other hand, the adverbial tag questions (all right?
 OK? etc.) are almost always found with rising patterns.
 An occasional exception is surely.

 Other forms

 Besides the standard form based on auxiliary verbs, there are other forms specific to particular regions or dialects of English.
 These are generally invariant, regardless of verb, person or negativity.

 The tag right? is common in a number of dialects across the UK and US, as well as in Indian English.
 It is an example of an invariable tag which is preferred in American English over traditional tags.

 The tags isn't it? and no? are used in Indian English.

 The tag eh? is of Scottish origin, and can be heard across much of Scotland, New Zealand, Canada and the North-Eastern United States.
 In Central Scotland (in and around Stirling and Falkirk), this exists in the form eh no? which is again invariant.

-The tag or? is used commonly in the North-Eastern United States and other regions to make offers less imposing.
-These questions could always logically be completed by stating the opposite of the offer, though this effect is understood intuitively by native speakers.
-For example: